National frameworks to address hate crime in Germany

 In Germany, the police collect nationwide data on politically motivated crime, including hate crimes.
 Data collection is based on a code of practice, guidelines and instructions.
 These were co-ordinated and agreed between the German Federal Government and the governments of the German Länder (states) in working groups that are part of the standing conference of the Ministers of the Interior.

 Hate crimes are defined as follows for reporting purposes: "Hate crime comprises politically motivated crimes, when – in recognition of the circumstances of the offence and/or the attitude of the offender – there are indications that the offence is committed because the perpetrator is motivated by prejudice against nationality, ethnic origin, skin colour, religion, worldview, social status, physical and/or mental disability or impairment, gender/sexual identity, sexual orientation or physical appearance.
-These offences may be directed straight at a person or group of persons, against an institution or an object which the perpetrator attributes to one of the aforementioned groups of society (actual or alleged belonging) or they may aim at a target randomly chosen by the perpetrator on the basis of prejudices."
+These offences may be directed at a person or group of persons, against an institution or an object which the perpetrator attributes to one of the aforementioned groups of society (actual or alleged belonging) or they may aim at a target randomly chosen by the perpetrator on the basis of prejudices."

 When a victim reports a hate crime, or if police officers identify a hate crime, the local police will fill out a form.
 The form collects the following information: administrative data (e.g., department and file number), a brief description of the facts, the time of the crime, the crime scene, the target, information on the suspect, information on the victim (in particular the victim's characteristics), the infringed law, the quality of the crime, the phenomena, and whether it is an extremist crime.
 In addition, the act is assigned to one of 11 categories: anti-Semitism, "antiziganism", disability, xenophobia, social status, racism, religion, sexual orientation, crime against women, gender identity, anti-Christian, anti-Islamic, xenophobic, anti-German and against other ethnicity.